codertyler/creditCardsAPI/README.md

-# Credit Cards API
+# Credit Cards Canada API

 Check out the deployed version here: https://creditcardscanada-api.herokuapp.com/

 I made this API to start a credit cards ranking/scoring website by using some good ol' web scraping and manual entry.
-Currently it has information from the following banks:
+Currently it has information from the following Canadian financial institutions:

   - CIBC
   - Neo Financial